roshil1206/CineVerse/README.md

 CineVerse is a user-friendly movie-booking website that provides a seamless platform for users to search, book tickets, and organize their movie-related activities.
 With its easy-to-use layout and efficient operation, CineVerse enhances the movie-booking experience.
-Users can explore various movies, check showtimes, and select their preferred seats.
+Users can explore various movies, check showTimes, and select their preferred seats.
 Real-time seat availability updates enable informed ticket purchases.
 CineVerse aims to save consumers' time and effort by delivering a user-friendly and efficient platform, ultimately creating an enjoyable movie experience for all moviegoers.